 Making homemade lemon curd only needs five essential ingredients, which take 10 minutes on the stove.
 You may create this delectable spread unless you can whisk.
+Once you achieve the preferred thickness of the lemon curd, kindly take it off the heat and let it cool down entirely before transferring it into a sealed container.

 Homemade Lemon Curd Recipe Ingredients

-- Four large egg yolks (see note)
+• Four large egg yolks (see note)

-- 2/3 cup (134g) granulated sugar
+• 2/3 cup (134g) granulated sugar

-- 1 Tablespoon lemon zest (about one lemon)
+• 1 Tablespoon lemon zest (about one lemon)

-- 1/3 cup (80ml) fresh lemon juice (about 2–3 lemons)
+• 1/3 cup (80ml) fresh lemon juice (about 2–3 lemons)

-- 1/8 teaspoon salt
+• 1/8 teaspoon salt

-- 6 Tablespoons (86g) of unsalted butter, softened to room temperature
+• 6 Tablespoons (86g) of unsalted butter, softened to room temperature

 Recipe Steps to Make Homemade Lemon Curd

-Step 2: Salt, lemon juice, lemon zest, and egg yolks should be added to the topmost pot of the double boiler.
+Step 2- Now add Salt, lemon juice, lemon zest, and egg yolks to the topmost pot of the double boiler.
 Stir with a silicone whisk until thoroughly combined, stirring while the curd cooks.
 The egg yolks don’t curdle while you keep whisking.
-For around ten min, whisk and boil the mixture until it thickens and takes on the consistency of hollandaise sauce.
-Increase the heat while continuing to whisk if the curd is not thickening.

 Important Notes for Lemon Curd Recipe

-- For frozen storage, you may freeze the curd for up to three to six months.
+For frozen storage, you may freeze the curd for up to three to six months.
 Before eating, let the food defrost overnight in the fridge.

-- Fairly thick Lemon Curd: Replace 2 of the egg yolks with one whole egg for thicker lemon curd.
+Fairly thick Lemon Curd: Replace 2 of the egg yolks with one whole egg for thicker lemon curd.
 As a result, you will need one whole egg in addition to 2 egg yolks.
 The remainder of the recipe and directions should remain unchanged.

-- Rather than using canned lemon juice, use fresh lemon juice.
+Rather than using canned lemon juice, use fresh lemon juice.
 Make use of freshly extracted lemon juice.

-- Butter: Salted butter is an alternative to unsalted butter.
+Butter: Salted butter is an alternative to unsalted butter.
 Just reduce the salt in the recipe by 1/8 tsp.

-- Without a double boiler?
+Without a double boiler?
 No issue!
 You may set a small heatproof glass bowl over a saucepan of boiling water if you don’t have a double boiler; the curd will be cooked in the top pot or bowl.

 What is Lemon Curd Made Of?

-You need 5 ingredients for the lemon curd recipe: egg yolks, fresh lemons, sugar, salt, and butter.
+You need five ingredients for the lemon curd recipe: egg yolks, fresh lemons, sugar, salt, and butter.
 Each component serves a unique thickening and flavoring purpose.
 The curd thickens thanks to the egg yolks, much like crème brûlée or butterscotch pudding.
 You’ll need both the zest and the juice from real lemons.

 How Long Does Lemon Curd Last?

-How do You Make Gordon Ramsay Lemon Curd?
+How Do You Make Gordon Ramsay Lemon Curd?

 What Makes Lemon Curd Thicken?

 Make careful to whisk it while it warms, just like the main recipe, to avoid lumps.
-Another method for thickening lemon curd is to gently boil it before whisking in extra butter.
+Another method for thickening lemon curd is to boil it gently before whisking in extra butter.
 Adding more butter to the lemon curd will help it firm up as it cools.

 Can we Make Curd without Curd?